Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Variational Invariant Auto-Encoder

+Let’s analyze these results.
+The label classifier using invariant features (\( \hat{Y}_{I2L} \)) achieves high accuracy (around $0.84 - 0.83$), indicating that the invariant encoder successfully retains the relevant class information, in our case, the digit identity, which is invariant by construction.
+In contrast, the label classifier using environmental features (\( \hat{Y}_{e2L} \)) achieves much lower accuracy ($0.36 - 0.34$).
+While this is higher than random chance ($0.1$), suggesting some residual label correlation in the environmental features, it is significantly worse than the invariant-based classifier.
 The third classifier (\( \hat{e}_{I2e} \)) attempts to predict the environment from the invariant features.
 It yields near-random accuracy ($0.55 - 0.58$), close to the baseline of $0.5$ for a trivial classifier with no information.
 We argue that this is the most important result in this section.
 Much of the IRM literature focuses on filtering out spurious (environmental) features to achieve robust generalization - even under distribution shifts where spurious correlations invert (e.g., cows on sandy beaches at test time after only seeing cows on grass and camels in deserts during training).
 While this result does not theoretically guarantee the absence of spurious correlations in \( \hat{Z}_\mathrm{inv} \), it provides a strong empirical indication that the invariant space is indeed, invariant.
 Finally, the fourth classifier (\( \hat{e}_{e2e} \)) predicts the environment from environmental features and achieves perfect accuracy ($1.0$) for both datasets.
 This demonstrates that the environmental latent space captures all the information needed to distinguish between environments, exactly as intended.
-These results further demonstrate that our model achieves the desired separation in latent space and can be effectively applied to downstream supervised IRM objectives.
+These results further demonstrate that our model achieves the desired separation in latent space, and motivates the possibility of using similar methods for downstream supervised IRM objectives.